oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

    ![Select file](images/select-appropriate-file1.png " ")

-  *Note: If the uploaded XLSX file contains multiple worksheets, Load Data wizard picks the first sheet by default.
+  *Note: If the uploaded XLSX file contains multiple worksheets, the Load Data wizard picks the first sheet by default.
 To load another sheet, pick it from the Select Sheet select list.
-The First lines contains headers checkbox works similar to CSV files.
-The same is true for the Configure dialog, the behaviour is the same as it is for CSV files.
-Uploading XLSX files is limited to 20MB for each file.*
+The First line contains a headers checkbox that works similarly to CSV files.
+The same is true for the Configure dialog; the behaviour is the same as for CSV files.
+Uploading XLSX files is limited to 20MB for each File.*

 5. Under **Load Data**, Edit the Table Name field and provide an appropriate name.
-In this lab, you will set the Table Name as **Projects**.
+You will set the Table Name in this Lab as **Projects**.
 Then Click **Load Data**

    ![Load data](images/load-data1.png " ")

 6. Once Data Loading is finished, a success message is displayed.
-If some rows cannot be loaded to the target table, they will be stored to the error table and error table is displayed.
+If some rows are not loaded to the target table, then they will be stored in the error table, and the error table will be displayed.
 Then click **View Table**.

    ![Data loaded successfully](images/data-loaded-successfully.png " ")